+The Board is committed to effectively discharging their duties in the best interest of the Company and stakeholder groups.
 The Board believes that the effectiveness review process provides a valuable opportunity for improving effectiveness and gives the Board a mechanism for constructive group feedback to help Directors improve their ability to contribute to the work of the Board.
-The Board undertook an internal review in FY 2017 and continues its work on the developmental areas identified.
-An externally facilitated effectiveness review is expected to be undertaken in FY 2020.
+The externally facilitated effectiveness review expected to be undertaken in FY 2020 due to the impact of the COVID-19 pandemic on the economy was postponed.